puppetlabs-toy-chest/puppet-in-docker/README.md

 ## Adding additional images

-Additional images can be easily added to the repository.
-Simply create a folder in the root of the repository and include in that folder a standard Dockerfile.
+To add additional images to the repository, create a folder in the root of the repository and include in that folder a standard Dockerfile.
 The above commands should auto-discover the new image.
-Note that it is recommended to also include a spec folder containing tests verifying the images behaviour.
+We recommend that you also include a spec folder containing tests verifying the image's behavior.
 See examples in the other folders for help getting started.
 Please suggest new images via pull request.

 ## Maintainers

 This repository is maintained by: Gareth Rushgrove <gareth@puppet.com>.

 Individual images may have separate maintainers as mentioned in the relevant Dockerfiles.